yang217/learn-anything/readme.md

 ## API
 [Here](http://docs.learn-anything.xyz/) you can find all the public API endpoints we currently have.
 We will be adding more in the future.

-Here are things people have built with the API we provide.
+Below are some things people have built with the API we provide.
 If you built something yourself, feel free to add it to this list.
 - [Alfred Workflow](https://github.com/nikitavoloboev/alfred-learn-anything) - [Alfred](https://www.alfredapp.com/) workflow to search through all Learn Anything maps.
 - [Albert Plugin](https://github.com/nglgzz/albert-plugins) - [Albert](https://github.com/albertlauncher/albert) plugin to search through all Learn Anything maps.